ProspectEye/ApsisLead-REST-API/README.md

 Limitations
 ====================
 The is currently no limitation on number of calls to our API.
+We recommend that polling occur once every 5 minutes.
+If polling exceed this recommendation we have the authority too close your access.

 Errorhandling
 ====================